tetsuo/xus/README.md

 The main function that is exposed is called `xus`, and it's only good for creating React/mobx trees.

-However, xūs does not ship with `React` and `mobxReact` (they need to be provided in `options`) and it can be rendered into a virtual tree (or just tree) of any kind, not necessarily into a React one.
+However, xūs does not ship with `React` and/or `mobx-react` and it can be rendered into a virtual tree (or just tree) of any kind, not necessarily into an observer component tree.

 The following example shows how you can build a `virtual-dom` tree instead of React: